 Illustration: On March 4th, 2016, members of ISIS kidnapped Father Thomas Uzhunnallil an Indian Priest who served Yemen, and threatened to crucify him.
 Very soon Indian News Channels began reporting that Fr.
 Uzhunnallil was indeed crucified.
 The rumor was so convincing, that one of Pope Francis’ most senior Cardinals in one of his sermons hinted that the abducted Indian priest was crucified by Islamic State on Good Friday in Yemen.
 (Source: Charisma News)

 The greedy person stirs up dissension, but the one who trusts in the LORD will prosper.
 (Proverbs 28:25)

 There are many how-to books about dealing with pride.
 But all of these books focus on a person’s outward behavior.
-Attempting to change a man’s outward behavior without changing the heart, is like trying to draw fresh water from a fountain that produces salt water.
+Attempting to change a man’s outward behavior without changing his heart, is like trying to draw fresh water from a fountain that produces saltwater.
 You cannot get fresh water unless you change the source of the fountain.